content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/sql-data-types.md

 ## 1.6 JSON

--   PostgreSQL provides two JSON data types: JSON and JSONB for storing JSON data.
+-   PostgreSQL provides two JSON data types: **JSON** and **JSONB** for storing JSON data.
--   The JSON data type stores plain JSON data that requires reparsing for each processing, while JSONB data type stores JSON data in a binary format which is faster to process but slower to insert.
+-   The **JSON** data type stores plain JSON data that requires reparsing for each processing, while **JSONB** data type stores JSON data in a binary format which is faster to process but slower to insert.
 -   In addition, JSONB supports indexing, which can be an advantage.

 ## 1.7 UUID

--   The UUID data type allows you to store Universal Unique Identifiers defined by RFC 4122 .
+-   The **UUID** data type allows you to store Universal Unique Identifiers defined by RFC 4122 .
 -   The UUID values guarantee a better uniqueness than SERIAL and can be used to hide sensitive data exposed to the public such as values of id in URL.

+## 1.8 Hstore data type

+-   The hstore implements the hstore data type for storing key-value pairs in a single value.
+-   The **hstore** data type is very useful in many cases, such as semi-structured data or rows with many attributes that are rarely queried.
+Notice that keys and values are just text strings only.

-## 1.8 Special data types
+## 1.9 Special data types

 Besides the primitive data types, PostgreSQL also provides several special data types related to geometric and network.

--   box– a rectangular box.
+-   **box**– a rectangular box.
--   line – a set of points.
+-   **line** – a set of points.
--   point– a geometric pair of numbers.
+-   **point**– a geometric pair of numbers.
--   lseg– a line segment.
+-   **lseg**– a line segment.
--   polygon– a closed geometric.
+-   **polygon**– a closed geometric.
--   inet– an IP4 address.
+-   **inet**– an IP4 address.
--   macaddr– a MAC address.
+-   **macaddr**– a MAC address.

 ## 2. References